 Backpack rain cover

-A backpack rain cover is an absolute MUST when packing for the Camino, especially on the Norte.
+A backpack rain cover is an absolute MUST on your Camino packing list, especially on the Norte.
 You’ll learn to identify other pilgrims by the colors of their rain covers – it’s fun!
 Make sure to get the corresponding cover size for your backpack – mine ended up being too big and it was always hanging off like a big orange deflated pumpkin.

 Find sizes and colors on Amazon here.